Home / Blogs / Numerical Methods and Stability

 status = "✓ PASS" if data['pass'] else "✗ FAIL"

-report.append(f"\n{check.upper()}: {status}")
+lines.append(f"\n{check.upper()}: {status}")

 for key, value in data.items():